16 April, 2019

 There is no point in running an organisation this big if you don’t trust the people that make its core processes work.

-Hiring and keeping great developers is a cycle (seriously!)
+Hiring developers and keeping them on board is a cycle (seriously!)

-You may have already noticed that, based on what I have written so far, but the process of creating a successful team of great developers in the long-term is a cycle:
+You may have already noticed that, based on what I have written so far, but the process of creating a successful development team in the long-term is a cycle:

 - You get a solid pool of prospects to choose from and you hire those with the best technical and soft skills.